-The ASM Repatriation Office is responsible for overseeing the protection, respectful treatment, and repatriation of human remains and associated funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony encountered on state, county, or municipal lands in Arizona under A.R.S. §41-844; A.R.S. §41-865 provides similar protections for human remains and funerary objects encountered on private lands.
-The ASM Repatriation Office issues Burial Discovery Agreements (BDA) for planned projects within sites on state or private lands, and wherever there is a reasonable expectation that human remains may be encountered.
-BDAs also are required when human remains are inadvertently encountered on state or private lands.
+The ASM Repatriation Office is responsible for overseeing the protection, respectful treatment, and repatriation of human remains and funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony encountered on state, county, or municipal lands in Arizona under A.R.S. §41-844; A.R.S. §41-865 provides similar protections for human remains and funerary objects encountered on private lands.

+The ASM Repatriation Office issues Burial Discovery Agreements (BDA) for planned projects within sites on state or private lands, and when there is a reasonable expectation that human remains may be encountered.
+If a BDA is not obtained prior to the encounter of human remains, the encounter is reported to the ASM Repatriation Office as an inadvertent discovery.
+The Repatriation Office will then begin consultation with the claimant groups to determine the appropriate treatment of the remains.
 Federal undertakings on state or private lands in Arizona also utilize a BDA, as the federal repatriation statute (NAGPRA) and any agreements that may be developed solely under that statute do not supersede the requirements of the state law.
-The permit holder is obligated to carry out the provisions of the BDA reached through consultation following any encounters of human remains or funerary items.
+The permit holder is obligated to carry out the provisions of the BDA reached through consultation following any encounters of human remains, funerary objects, sacred ceremonial objects, and objects of national or tribal patrimony.